macs30123-s24/final-project-online_abortion_discourse/README.md

 *Note: The term "link" was used during regex to replace links being shared.
 This indicates that many links are being shared within this topic.
 ** The complete visualizations for every analysis/year are available within the PySpark notebooks, I just chose the most interesting or representative ones to display here

+## Limitations

+Although I conducted a comprehensive analysis, this project is not without limitations.
+First, the data collection relied on a third party, meaning that there was no way for me to fully verify its completeness.
+Although the creator intended to capture the full history of the Subreddit, it is possible that some data is missing.

+Second, I only allowed for submissions and their respective comments with the word ‘abortion’ in the title.
+To have a more complete analysis, next time I will allow for other keywords in the abortion argument such as ‘Pro-Life’, ‘Pro-Choice’, ‘Roe v Wade’, ‘Dobbs v Jackson’, ext.
+Broadening the scope of submission titles and keywords will allow for a much more comprehensive analysis and understanding.

+Further, although LDA offered a general overview of themes, the model, with its bag-of-words method, likely struggled to capture the complexity within the text data, primarily in longer-form comments.
+To address this, I plan to explore the use of sentence embeddings and transformers in future research.

+Lastly, although I conducted a thorough cleaning of both submissions and comments, the volume (of comments in particular) was far too large to ensure complete accuracy.
+Irrelevant data may be still present within the corpus.

+## Conclusions
+Overall, the project showcases the power and effectiveness of using PySpark for large-scale data analysis.
+As mentioned several times, the majority of this project would have not been possible without the capabilities of parallel processing and distribution granted by PySpark and the features within it.

+Throughout this project, I have become increasingly comfortable with PySpark, and I am excited to continue with a deeper analysis and understanding of both these subreddits.
+Further, I expect to branch out to other ideologically different Subreddits to get a broader understanding of Abortion Discourse on Reddit.